 One of the biggest benefits of having an uncontested divorce is the lower costs associated with this form of divorce.

-A divorce can be started in just minutes if you do it yourself of use one of amicable's services and when you compare it to what it could cost you going a more traditional route, you may save £1,000's or even more.
+You can start divorce proceeding in just minutes if you do it yourself or use one of amicable's services When you compare it to what it could cost you can save £1,000's or even more.